Spanish and Portuguese Hosts Eulàlia Miralles Jori in partnership with the Institut Ramon Llull

 The Department of Spanish and Portuguese welcomes Eulàlia Miralles as part of our on going collaboration with the Institut Ramon Llull.
 Prof. Miralles specializes on literary culture from the 15th to 19th centuries, especially non-fiction works like historiography, chronicles, diaries, and memoirs, with an emphasis on the Baroque period.
 Her reserach interests expand from textual criticism (Catalan, Spanish, and Latin) to cultural history, political literature, Catalan identity, and gender studies, focusing in particular on secular women.
 Her most recent publications include the anthology Versos per vèncer.
 Poesia de la guerra dels Segadors (2 vol., Barcelona, Barcino).
 She is currently a professor at the Universitat de València and Visiting Professor at the University of Chicago.

-While visiting UC Berkeley, Prof. Eulàlia Miralles Jori will give two talks in our department, both on Tuesday, March 18th:
+While visiting UC Berkeley, Prof. Eulàlia Miralles Jori will gave two talks in our department, both on Tuesday, March 18th:

 • “La mujer escribe.
 Espacios y géneros para la escritura femenina en la Edad Moderna”